 Storage Notes

-• Storing Leftovers – Place the homemade chicken seasoning in an airtight container like a jar, and store them in a cool, dry place, like in a pantry.
-Use them within 6 months.
+Place the homemade chicken seasoning in an airtight container, such as a jar, and store it in a cool, dry place, like a pantry.
+Use it within 6 months.

 Top down view two whole chicken breasts seasoned and grilled, resting on a white plate.